October 2019 – March 2021

 Stepping Forward Book Circles happened all over the United States.
 By deepening our understanding and tools to connect with others, we joined a national network of people “Turning Outward.”

 Why would a business form a Stepping Forward Book Circle?

 Why would a nonprofit form a Stepping Forward Book Circle?

-What can happen as a result of being part of a Stepping Forward Book Circle?
+What happened as a result of being part of a Stepping Forward Book Circle?

 In the words of Dr. Suess, “And when things start to happen, don’t worry.
 Don’t stew.
 Just go right along.
 You’ll start happening too.”

-Who should I ask to join my book circle?
+Who could I have asked to join my book circle?

 I was part of The Power of Presence Book Circles.
 Is this the same thing?

-Book Circles are the same in that anyone is welcome to lead or join one.
-However, rather than collecting a stipend per meeting, qualifying book circles will receive one Pay It Forward Award to be designated to a local nonprofit with an up-to-date profile in The Giving Partner
+Stepping Forward Book Circles were similar in that anyone was welcomed to lead or join one.
+However, rather than collecting a stipend per meeting, qualifying book circles received one Pay It Forward Award to be designated to a local nonprofit with an up-to-date profile in The Giving Partner.